-Depending on any existing rotas in operation, or if your rota starts part way through a month, you can optionally change the Start Team for the rotation.
-The starting team will be assigned to the first rota date on the rota and then the remaining teams will be added in rotation to subsequent rota dates based on the teams you have selected to rotate (This only applies to Serve 13 and Simple Rotation).
+Depending on any existing rotas in operation, or if your rota starts part way through a month, a rota with Simple Rotation will allow you to change the Start Team for the rotation.
+The starting team will be assigned to the first rota date on the rota and then the remaining teams will be added in rotation to subsequent rota dates based on the teams you have selected to rotate.

 Finally, select "Sign-up Enabled" and specify the rota sign-up capacity if this feature is required - see the related support article "Working with rotas once they're active" for more information about rota-sign-up.
 In brief, rota sign-up allows ministry members to sign up to available future dates on a rota in My ChurchSuite.
 Once the capacity for each rota date is filled, no further sign-ups are permitted.

 Note that new rotas are set as Draft until such time as you set them as Published, allowing ministry overseers the opportunity to manage and make changes to their rotas in draft, without them being visible to team members until they are published.
 Only Published rotas will be visible in My ChurchSuite to your serving team members (although Overseers can obviously see draft rotas too).